 The 2020 Course Design Fellowship is sponsored by the Office of the Dean of the Faculty and the Center for Teaching, Learning, and Scholarship and supports faculty who need time and support to create new courses or substantially redesign existing courses.
 It enables faculty to:

 - develop an emphasis on long-term thinking and connection-making to promote connections within a course, across courses, or beyond the course;

 - create a research-rich curriculum, by incorporating significant inquiry and research components into a course;

 - Civil Discourse Fellowships: develop courses that include a significant focus on free speech, civil discourse, and empathetic listening;

 - and other projects related to departmental or university curricular or pedagogical goals.

 Fellowship Activities and Requirements - Fellows:

-- Participate in a one-day course design workshop in May 2019;
+- Participate in a one-day course design workshop in early summer;

 - Design or redesign a course built on learner-centered design principles;

 - Submit the new or revised syllabus as well as a brief narrative about the course at the beginning of the semester in which the course will be taught;